IntersectMBO/product-documentation/working-group/core-infrastructure-roadmap-working-group/process-flow.md

 # Process Flow

 {% hint style="info" %}
-This page is still being developed by the Core Infrastructure Roadmap Working Group.
+This page is still being developed by the Roadmap Roadmap Working Group.
 The process flow is continuously being refined and will evolve as the group progresses.
 If you have any feedback or questions, please reach out to the [working group](./#learn-more-and-get-involved).
 {% endhint %}

 <figure><img src="../../.gitbook/assets/intersect-roadmap-process_1 (1).png" alt=""><figcaption><p>Process Flow Diagram (Rev 1.0)</p></figcaption></figure>

 ## Introduction

-This process is not exhaustive and the Core Infrastructure Roadmap Working Group (CIR-WG) may from time to time make exceptions in order to accommodate work packages deemed critical to the future of the ecosystem.
-Additionally it is presumed that the committees and working groups may have additional communications beyond those required by the CIR-WG - these are simply defining the key steps to add, change, progress, and remove items from the Core Infrastructure Roadmap.
+This process is not exhaustive and the Roadmap Roadmap Working Group (CIR-WG) may from time to time make exceptions in order to accommodate work packages deemed critical to the future of the ecosystem.
+Additionally it is presumed that the committees and working groups may have additional communications beyond those required by the CIR-WG - these are simply defining the key steps to add, change, progress, and remove items from the Roadmap Roadmap.

 Crucially, the CIR WG performs these all of these discussions in one of two forms: